utetrapp/learning-flutter/README.md

   - follow instructions of
     - https://docs.flutter.dev/development/accessibility-and-localization/internationalization
     - https://medium.com/@Albert221/how-to-internationalize-your-flutter-app-with-arb-files-today-full-blown-tutorial-476ee65ecaed
   - choose your output-class wisely, as later changes are a hassle, good mix of readability, minimum typing and no confusion with other types
   - conclusions: Seems to me much simpler and better to understand.
 The current configuration in l10n.yaml specifies untranslated_messages.txt as location for untranslated strings, i.e. with each build this list will be generated.
 However, in case of an missing translation the default of en will be used.
-8. add bloc, get_it, injectable, go_router and helpers freezed, equatable
+8. add bloc, get_it, go_router
   - do not forget to save the yaml file after adding the dependencies, before you continue --> fetches the packages
-  - good explanation and introduction to bloc: https://bloclibrary.dev/#/gettingstarted
+  - good explanation and introduction to bloc: https://bloclibrary.dev/#/gettingstarted or https://medium.com/flutter-community/flutter-bloc-package-295b53e95c5c
   - first use bloc in the home page (counter) similar to https://medium.com/vijay-r/flutter-bloc-pattern-simple-cubits-a860549738eb even better would be https://bloclibrary.dev/#/fluttercountertutorial
   - add go_router
+  - add get_it
+  - decided against injectable, maybe later, but even in https://betterprogramming.pub/flutter-clean-architecture-test-driven-development-practical-guide-445f388e8604 not needed/used
 ToDo
-  - add get_it, injectable
-8. add navigation rail and two more simple stateless pages and navigation
+9. add a splash screen using
 9. add a listview as described in [What is the alternative to a ListView in Flutter?](https://docs.flutter.dev/get-started/flutter-for/android-devs#listviews--adapters)
 10. add simple dummy server based on python fastapi and mariadb running in docker
 11. fetch data from api using dio